 – Gross Motor Skills

-Developing gross motor skills is a crucial stepping stone towards fine motor development.
+Developing gross motor skills is a crucial stepping stone towards fine motor development and learning to write.
 Activities focused on building a child’s upper body strength, e.g the upper arms and shoulders, will give a child strength and stability.
 As a result they will be better able to control the mark-making tools they’re using.

 Likewise, larger scale gross motor activities such as sports, dance etc will support the development not only of the involved muscles but also a child’s hand-eye coordination.